vimaier/hpc-knapsack/README.md

 ![VTune workload of threads](docs/images/vtune_spinning_threads.png)

 The brown areas state that a thread is actually calculating something whereas the red color shows the spin and overhead time.
 As indicated by the *OpenMP Analysis* there is a lot of spin and overhead time.
 This is mostly the case when the threads are synchronizing.
-The function NemhauserUllmannParallelSolver::markAllNonOptimalPoints() is being called after an input item has been added.
+The function *markAllNonOptimalPoints()* is being called after an input item has been added.
 Inside the function, there are two parallelized for-loops.
 One for L\_i and one for L'\_i.
-Let n be the number of input items, then we encounter 3n parallelized for-loops: 2n in markAllNonOptimalPoints() and n in solve() for copying the items.
+Let n be the number of input items, then we encounter 3n parallelized for-loops: 2n in *markAllNonOptimalPoints()* and n in *solve()* for copying the items.
 Thus, the threads have to be synchronized a lot.
 Unfortunately there is no way to avoid this and most of the time is still being spent during the detection of non-Pareto-optimal points.

 ### Removing Lightest Points (RLP)